 - Understand and adhere to the company’s defined internal safety procedures.

-Awareness about the most common welding safety hazards and understanding how to avoid them, guarantees a safe and productive work environment for everyone.
+Awareness of the most common welding safety hazards and understanding how to avoid them promotes a safe and productive work environment for everyone.

 - Fumes and Gases

 It is a well-known fact that overexposure to harmful gases and fumes can lead to health deterioration.
 Welding fumes contain dangerous and complex metal oxide compounds produced through consumable base metals and their coatings.
 It is very important to keep your head away from the fumes and ventilate or exhaust sufficiently to balance out the exposure to harmful substances present in the fumes.
 The welding area should be equipped with ample ventilation and exhaust to keep harmful fumes out of the working area.